Cambridge-Control-Lab/QuadBot-NeuroMorphic/README.md

 * **Derived Networks:** In this folder, you'll find the simplest central pattern generator circuits that can be assembled using individual MQIF neurons.
 These are included because they serve as fundamental components that can be interconnected to create more intricate neuronal circuits.

 * **Derived Oscillators:** This folder contains the aforementioned "Derived Network" objects connected with feedback in a manner that yields a stable sine wave after double integration.
 These examples showcase how a neuromorphic gaiting waveform can be employed to control sinusoidal gaiting, and have been included as inspiration for future developers.

+* **Characterising:** In this folder is a collection of MATLAB scripts for characterising neural output in relation to its governing parameters.
+Particular MQIF parameters can be optimised to achieve a specfic pulse shapes, frequencies, durations, etc. These scripts have been included to aid future developers explore the parameter space.